Landi29/P8/arbejdsblade/node2vec.md

 $q$ is the In-out parameter, and allows the search to differintiate between inward and outward nodes.
 A high value will keep the walker more biased towards a starting node $u$, obtaining a local view.
 Whereas a low value will make the walker more inclined to visit nodes further away from $u$, encouraging outward exploration.

 Using the node2vec strategy, transition probabilities for a network is calculated for each node depending on $p$ and $q$.
-A random walker than traverses the tree sampling a chosen amount of neighborhood $Ns(u)$.
+A random walker then traverses the tree sampling for a chosen amount of neighborhood $Ns(u)$.
 The walks are then fed to gensim which learns a model and embeds the walks into a feature vector of $d$ dimensions.